aaishmeen/ShopWise/README.md

 # ShopWise

-ShopWise is a Python-based shopping assistant that helps users search for products, view product information, and maintain a history of previous searches.
+ShopWise is a Python-based shopping assistant that helps users search for products, view detailed product information, save favorite products, and maintain a history of previous searches.

 The long-term goal is to evolve ShopWise from a CLI application into a full-stack web platform for product discovery, price comparison, review analysis, and smarter buying decisions.